Q&A: Francis Ford Coppola on ‘Apocalypse Now’ 40 years later

 In its present and restored form, the majesty and madness of “Apocalypse Now” is more vivid and hallucinatory than ever.
 Coppola considers it the definitive version.
 It completes a four decade journey turning what was almost a mess into the masterwork he envisioned from the start.

-In a recent interview, Coppola, 80, spoke about “Apocalypse Now” then and now, why he was “terrified” after making it and why he has trouble letting go of his films.
+In a recent interview, Coppola spoke about “Apocalypse Now” then and now, why he was “terrified” after making it and why he has so much trouble letting go.

 AP: Did you consciously want to put your stamp on the war movie?